-The following interdepartmental courses are offered by members of this department:
+The following interdisciplinary courses are also offered by members of this department.

-- 101 THE ART OF PHOTOGRAPHY, Mr. Ehlers and staff. - 119 Environmental Studies Workshop, Mr. Menninga and staff.
+- 100 CHRISTIAN PERSPECTIVES ON LEARNING, Mr. Van Zytveld and staff. - 101 THE ART OF PHOTOGRAPHY, Mr. Ehlers and staff. - 104 INTRODUCTORY RADIOCHEMISTRY, Mr. Griffioen and staff. - 119 ENVIRONMENTAL STUDIES WORKshop, Mr. Menninga and staff.